zpatrick/rbac/examples/simple_blog/README.md

 guest := NewGuestRole()

 // rbac.NewGlobPermission("ReadArticle", "*") will cause this to return true since
+// the "ReadArticle" action glob matches the "ReadArticle" actionPattern in the permission
-// "ReadArticle" glob matches "ReadArticle", and "article_id" glob matches the second "*" guest.Can("ReadArticle", "article_id")
+// and the "article_id" target glob matches the "*" targetPattern in the permission. guest.Can("ReadArticle", "article_id")

-// this will return false because there are no permissions for this role
+// this will return false beacause the guest role has no permissions
-// that glob match "DeleteArticle" guest.Can("DeleteArticle", "article_id")
+// that match the "DeleteArticle" action guest.Can("DeleteArticle", "article_id")
 ```